adnanvaldes/ycs/README.md

 ## General Information

 YCS is a Python 3 script designed with Docker in mind.
 It's purpose is to gently simulate light changes in the morning and evening - a tool particularly useful for those who live in basements with poor direct sunlight.
-The script can be configured to, for exmaple, begin turning on the lights at sunrise every day, over a period of 60 minutes, and/or slowly turn off the lights as evening civil twilight begins, over a different, custom period.
+The script can be configured to, for example, begin turning on the lights at sunrise every day, over a period of 60 minutes, and/or slowly turn off the lights as evening civil twilight begins, over a different, custom period.

 There are several options available (see * [Setup & Usage](#setup-&-usage)).
 If an option is not included or if there's any problem, create an issue with a request and I will try my best to make it happen/fix it.